The Difference Between RA and Other Forms of Arthritis

 While all arthritis involves some degree of discomfort, rheumatoid arthritis has a very particular set of symptoms that demands a very precise management plan.
 Without targeted treatment, RA can quickly cause permanent damage to your joints, and even lead to serious complications in other areas of the body.

-The first step to better arthritis care is an accurate diagnosis, so learn how and why RA stands apart from other arthritic conditions.
+The first step to better arthritis care is an accurate diagnosis, so it is important to learn how and why RA stands apart from other arthritic conditions.

 How Different Forms of Arthritis Affect Your Body